 - The manufacturers of this product have been in the business for more than 30 years, and production is done in the USA.
 So, this should assure you that these people know just what it that they are doing.

-- You will not find a better warranty anywhere else.
-You are given 30 days unconditional, with a year workmanship, with a Trade Back Program; the only one in the equine business.
-What this means is that you can get a brand new pad at anytime for 50 percent the retail price when you return your old saddle pad.
+- You will not find a better type of warranty options anywhere else.
+You are given 30 days unconditional, with year workmanship, with a Trade Back Program; the only one in the equine business.
+What this means is that you can get a brand new pad at any time for 50 percent of the retail price when you return your old saddle pad.

 - This brand might be too drab for you if you are the type that is into very bright and colorful things.
 Although, they give 20 different suede colors with 5 leather colors, meaning that you can do a lot of combinations.